 Exploring New Zealand's South Island regions

 Prepare for a majestic mix of rugged coastlines, sparkling glaciers, forested mountains, arresting national parks, fabulous vineyards, and adrenaline-fuelled activities in New Zealand’s South Island - an outdoor wonderland stretching for 58,093-square-miles (roughly half the size of the UK and a 13-hour drive from top to bottom).
-Here’s our in-depth guide to the unique regions in the largest of the country’s two main islands.
+Here’s our in-depth guide to the unique regions in the larger of the country’s two main islands.

 Setting: Known as “the top of the south” for its setting in the South Island’s north western corner, the Nelson Tasman region offers mountain ranges, golden bays (including Tasman and Golden), three distinctive national parks, boutique wineries, and glorious year-round sunshine.
 Its main centre, Nelson City, is New Zealand’s buzziest art hub with more painters, photographers, potters, weavers, sculptors, glass blowers, and jewellers than anywhere else.
 You’ll also find plenty of designer shops, fabulous markets, and trendy waterfront restaurants and bars.